This the best gluten-free pumpkin cookies recipe with chocolate chips and brown sugar icing. Make it with canned or fresh pumpkin puree.

 I generally use canned pumpkin puree for recipes like this, partly because of the consistency.
 Canned pumpkin is generally thicker than homemade.
 I wanted my one cup of pumpkin to equal your one cup of pumpkin, as far as consistency and water content go.
 Plus, it’s easier to use a can of pumpkin.

 Although, it’s not that hard to bake pumpkin.
 You can also use any kind of winter squash puree in place of the pumpkin puree.
-My mom actually prefers squash to pumpkin in all of her recipes that call for pumpkin, such as this gluten-free pumpkin cookies recipe.
+My mom actually prefers squash to pumpkin in all of her recipes that call for pumpkin.

 You may also like these recipes:Print